kragen/derctuo/markdown/globoflexia.md

   with epoxy.
 Often additional layers of epoxy without cloth are added after the first in order to provide a smooth surface without any fiberglass sticking out of it.
-- "Textile-reinforced concrete" is ordinary portland cement reinforced with high-modulus cloth rather than rebar; typical fibers used for the textile include carbon fiber, AR glass, and basalt fiber.
+- “Textile-reinforced concrete” is ordinary portland cement reinforced with high-modulus cloth rather than rebar; typical fibers used for the textile include carbon fiber, AR glass, and basalt fiber.
 The forms are typically made of wood or styrofoam rather than by